 We are in advanced discussions with U.S. government agencies for use of Veloxint in military applications.
 These include strengthening vehicle armor and reducing the weight of tanks and ships, which could improve fuel range and increase the amount of ammunition they can carry, while Veloxint 3D printing could allow spare parts to be created in remote locations.

 Braidy Atlas: Greenfield Aluminum Mill

 In addition to producing Veloxint metals, Braidy Industries is also building an aluminum mill - Braidy Atlas - from the ground up, that will take full advantage of the latest available technological advancements and process efficiencies.
 No other aluminum mill in the US has done this for 35 years.
-Phase 1 of the Braidy Atlas mill will target the rapidly growing demand from the automotive and aerospace industries for lightweight exposed sheet and structural plate aluminum.
+Phase 1 of the Braidy Atlas mill will target the rapidly growing demand from the automotive industries for lightweight exposed sheet and structural plate aluminum.

 200% of the mill’s capacity for the next seven years has been reserved by top worldwide automotive and aerospace OEMs.